wolfkin/DIY-Projects/List of Ideas.md

 1. Use [Appraise](https://www.reddit.com/r/selfhosted/comments/d74u3y/apprise_push_notifications_that_work_with_just/) to send notifications.
 Should be useful in some of the automation stuff.
 No ideas yet but this could be useful

 1. Perhaps I should start a list of just interesting sources

+1. Install Visual Studio Code as seen in [this](https://www.youtube.com/watch?v=ApbdhcZBcyU) tutorial it should be pretty useful